stevesch/stevesch-PageHandler/README.md

 # stevesch-PageHandler

-Provides automatic reflection of variables between an ESP32 microcontroller web server and the web clients displaying the HTML pages of that server.
+This library provides automatic reflection of variables between an ESP32 microcontroller web server and the web clients displaying the HTML pages of that server.
+The library is designed to have minimal setup and be easy to customize to suit your needs.

 The library example uses stevesch-WiFiConnector for simple wifi setup (with config portal), but other wifi intialization may be used as long as an AsyncEspWebServer object is provided to this library's setup routine.